Overcoming Pre-Race Nerves: Proven Techniques for Confidence

 Create a Bubble: Stay in Your Zone

-When it’s a big race day, I try to isolate myself quite a bit.
+When it’s a big race day or qualifying time, I try to isolate myself quite a bit.

 - I put my headphones on.